lunchboxer/article-keeper/static/articles-md/1205B-festival-fun-colorful-traditions-from-around-the-globe.md

 1. What country has a New Year's festival with water fights?

-    A. India
+   a.
+India
-    B. Thailand
+   b.
+Thailand
-    C. Spain
+   c.
+Spain
-    D. Brazil
+   d.
+Brazil

 2. Which festival has glowing lights for good beating evil?

-    A. Holi
+   a.
+Holi
-    B. Diwali
+   b.
+Diwali
-    C. Carnival
+   c.
+Carnival
-    D. Songkran
+   d.
+Songkran

 3. What do people spray at Spain's Haro Wine Battle?

-    A. Paint
+   a.
+Paint
-    B. Water
+   b.
+Water
-    C. Champagne
+   c.
+Champagne
-    D. Wine
+   d.
+Wine

 4. Which festival has shiny, feathery costumes?

-    A. Holla Mohalla
+   a.
+Holla Mohalla
-    B. Brazilian Carnival
+   b.
+Brazilian Carnival
-    C. Haro Wine Battle
+   c.
+Haro Wine Battle
-    D. Diwali
+   d.
+Diwali

 5. What makes Holla Mohalla in India unique?

-    A. People play music and dance.
+   a.
+People play music and dance.
-    B. People light candles and pray.
+   b.
+People light candles and pray.
-    C. People dress up like warriors and pretend fight.
+   c.
+People dress up like warriors and pretend fight.
-    D. People throw colored powder.
+   d.
+People throw colored powder.

 6. Why are cultural festivals important?

-    A. They teach history.
+   a.
+They teach history.
-    B. They show diversity.
+   b.
+They show diversity.
-    C. They are colorful.
+   c.
+They are colorful.
-    D. They have yummy food.
+   d.
+They have yummy food.

 ### Answer Key

 1. B
 2. B
 3. D
 4. B
 5. C